Skip to Topics in this Article

 Prioritized Content

-List broken links, Ignore a link or mark a link as Fixed with the Prioritized Content module.
+List broken links, Ignore a link, or mark a link as Fixed with the Prioritized Content module.

-2. Click on the domain name.
-The Dashboard for the domain opens.
+4. The Dashboard for the domain opens.

 The full dashboard view.

-3. Click Prioritized Content (bell icon), on the menu bar.
+5. Click Prioritized Content (bell icon), on the menu bar.

 The location of the Prioritized Content button.